Teambook for Resource Managers

 Step 4: Get answers without manual calculations

-Instead of building pivot tables, use the Analysis view to answer common resourcing questions.
+Instead of building pivot tables, use the Analysis views to answer common resourcing questions and related KPI.

 You can quickly see: